Posts on this page:

 Along the personal move I’m moving my public projects to PKI Solutions as well, because we will build new tools on top of existing frameworks.
 These tools are moved:

 I will continue these tools development as open-source projects.
 Nothing will change to existing users, it is only brand change.

-As a PKI Solutions employee I will continue blogging about PKI and CryptoAPI at https://www.pkisolutions.com/Crypt32 (which is not set up yet, but OTW) website.
+As a PKI Solutions employee I will continue blogging about PKI and CryptoAPI at https://www.pkisolutions.com/author/crypt32/.
 I will continue to maintain this blog in future so no existing link will break, but all new PKI-related posts will go to new blog.

 Hello blog readers!

 Here is another tl;dr; blog post!
 Yesterday I completed my winter exam session at university and want to recall one interesting work I had year ago at the course called “Data structures and algorithms” where we learned various data structures and manipulation algorithms.
 During the course we developed them in programming languages with further analysis.
 In array search class work I had to implement, analyze and compare two search methods: sentinel search and hash table search.